jiptwo553900/folder-tree-printer/README.md

-# folder-tree-printer
+# Tree-styled folder structure printer
-Tiny python script for printing any folder structure as a tree.
+Tiny python tool for printing any folder structure as a tree.